-Vehicle Allowance
+27.8 Vehicle Allowance

-(a) Vehicle allowances for all distances travelled on College business shall be paid to employees required to use their own vehicles in the performance of their duties.
-The allowance shall cover distance to and from the employee's place of residence, up to a total maximum of thirty-two (32) kilometres, only when the employee is required to have their vehicle at work for use in the performance of their duties.
+Vehicle allowance for all kilometres travelled on college business shall be paid to employees required to use their own vehicles in the performance of their duties.
+The allowance shall cover kilometres to and from the employee's place of residence only when the employee is required to have his/her vehicle at work for use in the performance of his/her duties.
+Rates and regulations shall be established and subject to review and revision during the life of this agreement by negotiations between the parties.